Eat a kiwi, save a kiwi: A twist on Easter tradition

 Our donations have rescued 264 kiwi eggs and chicks from the wild as part of the Operation Nest Egg program.

-In 2017 we were lucky enough to visit Motutapu Island in Auckland harbour with Kiwis for kiwi.
+In 2017 we were lucky enough to visit Motutapu Island in Auckland harbour with Save the Kiwi.
 We saw an Operation Nest Egg chick we’d helped to save that year get released into the wild.
 The chick was released by Sir Graham Henry and seemed very pleased to explore his new home on Motutapu.

 Where can I buy a Whittaker’s Chocolate Kiwi?